 The Excellence in Research Award, established in 1997, recognizes a faculty member who as established an exemplary record of research that has advanced the University's research mission.
 Full-time faculty who have been at WSU for three years are eligible.
 The recipient is awarded $2,500.

-Alex Chaparro, associate professor, Department of Psychology, Fairmount College of Liberal Arts and Sciences
+Alex Chaparro, associate professor, psychology, Fairmount College of Liberal Arts and Sciences

 Alex Chaparro received a Bachelor of Science in experimental psychology from Florida Institute of Technology in 1984 and a doctorate in the same field from Texas Tech University in 1990.
 He completed six years of post-doctoral training at Harvard University before joining the WSU faculty in 1996.